hardspoon/better-agents/SETUP_COMPLETE.md

 ## 🎉 Congratulations!

-Superagents is complete and ready to help developers build production-ready AI agents!
+Better Agents is complete and ready to help developers build production-ready AI agents!

 **Built with ❤️ by the LangWatch team**
 **Date: November 7, 2025**